robertozanchi/map-data-wrangling/README.md

 { "_id" : "recycling", "count" : 109 }
 ```

-##Additional Ideas
+##Additional Ideas: complete post code values

-Two additional ideas for wrangling this Openstreetmap data are related to solving problems that I haven't dealt with in this project.
+An additional idea for improving the selected Openstreetmap dataset is related to resolving the issue of incomplete post code information, which I was not able to address in this project.

-###Incomplete post codes
+###Potential solution to complete post codes

-In my data audit I have noted but not acted upon the presence of incomplete post code entries.
-A possible solutions would be to search for the complete post code using available street name and number data.
+A possible way to insert complete post code values in the database would be to search for the complete post code using available street name and number data.
 This would require access to a database that has this information.

-###Phone number formats

-In ```transform.py``` I have tried using a Python library called [phonenumbers](https://pypi.python.org/pypi/phonenumbers) to format the phone numners in the XML file evenly.
-While my attempt has not worked so far, the basic idea is to give all phone numbers the same format.
+###Benefits of potential solution
+I believe that completing post code data would bring at least two kinds of benefits:
+1. Higher quality data
+Having complete and tidy post code entries in the dataset would mean having a higher quality dataset overall.
+2. Potential for more rich analysis
+A tangible benefit is that it would become possible to analize the data using post code constistently as the independent variable.
+3. Unlock data uses that require post code information
+Once reliable post code data is obtained, new real-world applications become possible.
+An example is using the data for commercial activities, such as shipping and delivery of orders.

+###Challenges in implementing potential solution
+- Would need to make sure

 ##Files
 ```audit_street.py``` audits street name entries by returning all values that don't match a list of expected names;